Demetrius II Nicator

-Biography

 Early life

 When he was a young boy, Demetrius' father Demetrius I fought Alexander Balas for control of the Seleucid throne.
 Somewhat surprisingly, Balas won, and Demetrius' father, mother, and older brother were all killed.
 The young Demetrius II fled to Crete, where he was raised by his guardians.

 First reign (147–139 BC)

 Victory over Alexander Balas

-About 147 BC he returned to Syria with a force of Cretan mercenaries led by a man called Lasthenes, while Alexander Balas was occupied with a revolt in Cilicia.
-In 145 BC Ptolemy VI Philometor, king of Egypt, marched with an army into Syria ostensibly in support of Alexander Balas, but he soon switched his support to Demetrius, perhaps after receiving an offer to formalize the Ptolemaic occupation of Coele-Syria.
+In 147 BC, while Alexander Balas was occupied with a revolt in Cilicia, Demetrius returned to Syria with a force of Cretan mercenaries led by a man called Lasthenes.
+In 145 BC Ptolemy VI Philometor, king of Egypt, marched an army into Syria ostensibly in support of Alexander Balas, but he soon switched his support to Demetrius, perhaps after receiving an offer to formalize the Ptolemaic occupation of Coele-Syria.
 Ptolemy sealed the alliance by divorcing his daughter Cleopatra Thea from Alexander and remarrying her to Demetrius.
 Shortly after, Antioch surrendered to the Egyptian forces and offered the kingship to Ptolemy VI.
 However, he insisted Demetrius would become king, believing that Rome would not tolerate the unification of Egypt and Syria.
 Ptolemy pledged to serve as "a tutor in goodness and a guide" to Demetrius II.
 He probably intended for Demetrius to serve as a puppet ruler.

 Alexander returned from Cilicia with his army, but Ptolemy VI and Demetrius II defeated his forces at Battle of the Oenoparus river.
 Alexander then fled to Arabia, where he was killed.
 Ptolemy was wounded in the battle and died three days later.
 With both his rival and his self-appointed guardian gone, Demetrius took the opportunity to assert his control over his kingdom.
 By late 145, Demetrius II had expelled all Ptolemaic troops from Syria and reasserted Seleucid control by leading his own forces all the way down to the Egyptian border.